ReQ1600/kinova_gen3_control_cpp/README.md

 # lunarteam-soft
 ### Overview
 This is a repository created as a temporary repository for PUTLunarTeam software team.
-All is bound to change.
+Everything is bound to change.

 All packages are created and tested on ROS2 Humble